-WHO MADE IT: Sergei Loznitsa is a Ukrainian film director, who is best known for his documentaries that together form an interesting view of the Soviet and post-Soviet space.
-He’s done films about Stalin’s era show trials, the 1991 Soviet coup d’etat, as well as contemporary history in the region.
-“State Funeral” is his most sprawling film to date that delightfully covers the abundance of the Soviet Union.
-Joseph Stalin, the mourned body at the center of the narrative, was the Soviet Union’s ruler throughout the victory in World War II, whose historical heritage remains a contentious issue for many.
+WHO MADE IT: Sergei Loznitsa is a Ukrainian film director, who is best known for his documentaries that together form quite a comprehensive view of Russia and Ukraine.
+He’s done films about Stalin’s era show trials, the 1991 Soviet coup d’etat, the Ukrainian revolution, and the Russian-Ukrainian war.
+“State Funeral” is his most sprawling film to date that delightfully covers an abundance of the Soviet empire.
+Joseph Stalin, the corpse at the center of the narrative, was the Soviet Union’s bloody dictator.
+During his rule, millions of people were murdered, millions more starved to death, and further millions were incarcerated or displaced.

 State Funeral (Государственные Похороны), 2019